 We’ll be tapping into these local perspectives, insights and experiences through our Local Knowledge interview series and filing other posts about interesting locals we encounter under Local Travel in ‘Meet‘.

 Because for us, it’s these kinds of interactions with locals that make the experience of a place all the more enriching and authentic.
 And besides, how many guidebooks can we lug around on the epic journey we’re about to begin?

-How important is meeting people for you?
-Do you make an effort to meet locals when you travel?
-And when you befriend people, how crucial are those encounters to your experience of a place, and whether you enjoyed it or not?
+How important is meeting people for you when you travel?
 We’d love to hear what you think.

 Pictured?
-Some of the people we met across the Middle East who have made our work as travel writers all the more enriching.
+Some of the people we met across the Middle East in recent years who have made our work as travel writers all the more meaningful and more memorable.